zhangyabin/SQA/week8_final_examination.md

     Finally, we should collect and analyze measurement and determine the software of diandian's quality is ok or not.

+    Does it implement the software of diandian's requirement?

     How many bugs hand down?

     Does it pass the test?